pnbruckner/ha-life360/README.md

 This custom integration is now able to use the API again.
 It's, of course, yet to be seen if it will continue to work.

+### Note on Updating Circles & Members Lists

+The current implementation differs from previous versions in the way it retrieves the list of Circles visible to the registered accounts as well as the list of Members in each of those Circles.
+This is due to the fact that the server seems to severly limit when the list of Circles can be retrieved.
+It is not uncommon for the server to respond to a request for Circles with an HTTP error 429, too many requests, or an HTTP error 403, forbidden (aka a login error.)
+When this happens the request must be retried after a delay of as much as ten minutes.
+It may even need to be retried multiple times before it succeeds.

+Therefore, when the integration is loaded (e.g., when the integration is first added, when it is reloaded, or when HA starts) a WARNING message may be issued stating that the list of Circles & Members could not be retrieved and needs to be retried.
+Once the lists of Circles & Members is retrieved successfully, there will be another WARNING message saying so.

+Device tracker entities cannot be created until the lists of Circles & Members is known.

+Once this process has completed the first time, the lists will be saved in storage (i.e., config/.storage/life360).
+When the integration is reloaded or HA is restarted, this stored list will be used so that the tracker entities can be created and updated normally.
+At the same time, the integration will try to update the lists again from the server, so WARNING messages may be seen again.

+Due to the above, new Circles or Members will only be seen (and corresponding tracker entities created) when the integration is loaded.
+Therefore, if the registered accounts are added to any new Circles, or any Members are added to the known Circles, the integration will not be aware of those changes until it is loaded.
+This will happen at the next restart, or you can force it to happen by reloading the integration.
+I.e., go to Settings -> Devices & services -> Life360,
+click on the three dots next to "CONFIGURE" and select Reload.
+Please be patient since it could take a while due the above reasons before any new tracker entities are created.

 ## Installation

 The integration software must first be installed as a custom component.